QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 The models extensively use the  powerful ideas of

--  Indexing commodities and their prices by time (John R. Hicks)
+-  Indexing commodities and their prices by time (John R. Hicks).

--  Indexing commodities and their prices by chance (Kenneth Arrow)
+-  Indexing commodities and their prices by chance (Kenneth Arrow).

 Much of  the imperialism of complete markets models comes from applying these two tricks.